syncfusion-content/blazor-docs/blazor/installation-and-upgrade/installation-using-off-line-installer.md

    ![Web Offline Installer Uninstall Previous Wizard](images/webofflineinstaller-5.png)

-   > **Note** <br /> From the 2021 Volume 1 release, Syncfusion has added the option to uninstall previous versions from 18.1 while installing the new version. <br /> <br /> If any version is selected to uninstall, a confirmation screen will appear; if continue is selected, the Progress screen will display the uninstall and install progress, respectively.
+   > From the 2021 Volume 1 release, Syncfusion has added the option to uninstall previous versions from 18.1 while installing the new version. <br /> <br /> If any version is selected to uninstall, a confirmation screen will appear; if continue is selected, the Progress screen will display the uninstall and install progress, respectively.
 If none of the versions are chosen to be uninstalled, only the installation progress will be displayed.

    **Confirmation Alert:**